Harris Scott Solomon

 Assistant Professor in the Department of Cultural Anthropology

-I am interested in connections between the body and its environments in urban India.
+I am an Associate Professor of Cultural Anthropology and Global Health.
+My research explores connections between the body and its environments in urban India.

 My first book is entitled Metabolic Living: Food, Fat, and the Absorption of Illness in India (Duke University Press, May 2016, read introduction here).
 As India becomes increasingly portrayed as the site of a shift from infectious to chronic disease burdens said to accompany economic development, my research explores the phenomenon of metabolism as an ethnographic, biomedical, and political rubric.
 With India's rising rates of obesity and diabetes as its backdrop, Metabolic Living examines relationships forged between food, fat, the body, and the city of Mumbai.
 The book draws on ethnographic fieldwork carried out in Mumbai's home kitchens, metabolic disorder clinics, and food companies, to better understand what have been termed India's "diseases of prosperity."